What To Do After A Car Accident Not Your Fault? October 2024

 If you can leave the accident scene on your own or with the assistance of a friend or family member, you should consider visiting the emergency room, quick care clinic, or doctor for an examination.
 Every injury is different, and you will need to exercise your best judgment based on how you feel.

-Even when you suffer minor injuries that you think you can treat with home care, you should consider making a doctor’s appointment.
+Even when you suffer minor injuries, such as a headache, that you think you can treat with home care, you should consider making a doctor’s appointment.
 Your injuries might be worse than you understand.
 You might also have hidden injuries, like a concussion, that take time to produce symptoms.

 By seeking medical care, you accomplish several important goals, including: